 This course is the starting point for students who are interested in the Computer Programming Academy.
 The emphasis is on solving real-world programs by means of computer programming using the Java programming language.
-Topics to be covered will include objectoriented design techniques, classes, objects, data types, control statements, looping structures, and arrays.
+Topics to be covered will include object-oriented design techniques, classes, objects, data types, control statements, looping structures, and arrays.
 An emphasis will be placed on computer science skills, problem solving, algorithm design, and documentation.

-CT-450-1♥ Principles of Marketing - Honors
+Principles of Marketing - Honors

-Grades 11, 12 1 credit Prerequisites: Principles of Business and Management and Principles of Accounting and Finance - Honors
+Prerequisites: Principles of Business and Management and Principles of Accounting and Finance - Honors